waffle-iron/docs-rackspace/style-guide/m-z-style-guidelines.md

 Do this ... *(column header)*

 ### <a name="punc-exclamation"></a>Exclamation points
 Avoid using exclamation points.
-For more information, see [Use interjections with care].
+For more information, see [Use interjections with care](basic-writing-guidelines.md#beware-interjections).

 ### <a name="punc-hyphen"></a>Hyphens
 This section provides general guidelines for hyphenation.
 For guidelines about using dashes, see [Dashes](#punc-dash).